dolittle-entropy/aggregate_merging/doc/article.md

 We must change the system by moving the orders onto the customer -aggregate-root.
 When the customer -aggregate-root manages the orders it can make sure that an order belongs to a customer.
 In fact - creating an order without a customer becomes impossible.
 It can also make sure that a customer has only one active order at the same time.

 It is a simple thing to move the functionality of the order-aggregate-root into the customer.
-One way is to make the current order-aggregate-root into an internal object within the customer, and route all changes to the order through the customer.
+One way is to make the current order -aggregate-root into an internal object within the customer, and route all changes to the order through the customer.
 The order is no longer an aggregate-root and is inaccessible from the outside.

 This allows the customer-aggregate-root to protect the full data-invariant.
 All existing validation on the order keeps working as the customer -aggregate-root delegates to the order.
-The customer aggregate-root grows, but it by delegating to the order.
+The customer aggregate-root grows, but it gains abilities by delegating to the order.

 ### Dealing with existing orders